Car Accident Appraisals: Diminished Value and Pre-Accident Appraisal

-The second type of car accident appraisal we perform is a Pre-Accident Appraisal.
 Pre-Accident appraisals are done to determine the value of a vehicle the split second before it was involved in a total loss event.
 If you are not happy with the amount the insurance company is offering you for your totaled car, you have the right of appraisal.

 Right of Appraisal.
 In Florida you have the right to hire your own appraiser if you are not happy with the offered settlement amount.
 The insurance company will hire their own.
 The appraisers, after doing their separate research and inspections, will then come up with an agreed upon value for your totaled car.

 If you have questions or would like to schedule an appraisal, please call today!